sandy252/LoanPredictingApp/README.md

 # Loan Eligibility predictor

-Loan Eligibility preidictor is an AI based web app which has been built to classify customers whether they are eligible for taking Home loan from a insurance company.
+Loan Eligibility preidictor is an AI based web app which has been built to classify customers whether they are eligible for taking Home loan from an insurance company.

 ## Problem Statement